 Why bother with daily standups for leadership teams?

-The simple reality is that everyone (and I mean everyone) gets stuck.
+The reality is that everyone (and I mean everyone) gets stuck once in a while.
 Every employee needs to process ideas and challenges out loud at some point—CEOs and directors included.

 Consider this common cycle: